Noise Levels in Childress County, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Central Childress County sounds about 85% louder than Western Childress County to the human ear, a 8.9 dBA gap.
+To the human ear, noise in northwestern Childress County sounds about 164% louder than in western Childress County, a 14.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?